-- Composition: Writing involves getting ideas and putting words together and deciding on the form of the written text (a poem, a story, a report, a recipe, a set of instructions, etc.), thinking about who will read the writing and why.
+- Composition: An authoring role that involves getting ideas, deciding on the form of the written text (a poem, a story, a report, a recipe, a set of instructions, etc.), thinking about who will read the writing and why.
 Drafting is an important part of composition.
-The first attempt at writing anything is seldom perfect. - Transcription: Editing involves paying attention to how the writing is presented so that others can read and understand it.
+The first attempt at writing anything is seldom perfect. - Transcription: A secretarial role that involves paying attention to how the writing is presented so that others can read and understand it.
 This includes aspects such as handwriting, spelling, punctuation and the general layout.
 In transcription, the writer can work from a final draft to a finished piece of writing.